shecking/composers-companion-client/README.md

 # Composer's Companion: Application Description

 This application, Composer's Companion, is intended for musicians, composers, songwriters, and performers of all kinds.
 It provides a quick, lightweight way for users to log and access printed music ideas from a browser, and without the need for complex software.
-Composer's Companion was created using React and JavaScript (front-end) and Express (back-end).
+Composer's Companion was created using JavaScript, React (front-end), and Express (back-end).

 ## Important Links: